Introduction

 Problem 1: Complex and Overwhelming Interfaces

 Existing energy management systems often display excessive information such as real-time consumption graphs, historical data, and cost projections within a single dashboard.
-Whereas, users may find it difficult to identify which data is most relevant to their immediate needs, such as tracking specific appliances or monitoring peak-hour electricity usage.
-This poor visual design leads to cognitive overload, especially for users with limited technical experience.
+As a result, users, especially with limited technical expertise may find it difficult to identify which data is most relevant to their immediate needs, such as tracking specific appliances or monitoring peak-hour electricity usage.
+This poor visual design causes cognitive overload, making users feel confused and mentally exhausted when trying to interpret multiple charts and readings at once.
 For instance, cluttered charts, small text, and inconsistent layouts make it difficult for users to identify which appliances consume the most energy or to compare usage trends efficiently.
-As a result, users may struggle to make quick decisions, such as reducing unnecessary energy consumption or understanding sudden usage spikes.
+Indeed, users even overlook important information like unusual energy spikes or bill estimates because the key details are buried under too many visual elements.

 Figure 1.0: Each view doesn’t have a specific purpose or decision.
 Different views segmented together with every piece of information in a single view.

 In addition, most systems lack customization features that allow users to simplify or personalize their dashboard view based on their energy priorities, such as cost savings or usage reduction.
 The inability to hide irrelevant data or rearrange dashboard elements limits user control and makes the interface less intuitive.
-Without the ability to modify or prioritize important factors such as daily usage or cost trends, users may feel overwhelmed and dissatisfied.
+Without customization, users feel frustrated and lose motivation to keep using the system.
 Notably, users with low experience tend to experience higher cognitive load and lower perceived performance when dashboards lack customization options (Alsayahani, 2025).
-This shows that an unorganized interface can negatively affect both usability and overall satisfaction.
-Ultimately, the absence of a clear and flexible design reduces users’ motivation to engage with the system for long-term energy management.
+This shows that an unorganized interface can negatively affect both usability and overall satisfaction, ultimately leading users to abandon the system rather than use it to manage their energy efficiently.

 Usability Goal Problems: Efficiency, Learnability